 All transfer credit must be awarded during the student's first academic year in the doctoral program.
 Consideration will be given only to doctoral level courses taken before matriculation in the doctoral program.
-Request for transfer credit for FIRST SEMESTER COURSES must be made during the summer, before July 20.
-Request for transfer credit for ALL OTHER COURSES must be made during the fall, before September 30.
+Request for transfer credit for FIRST SEMESTER COURSES must be made during the summer before initial enrollment in the program, no later than July 20.
+Request for transfer credit for ALL OTHER COURSES must be made during the fall of the first year in the program, before September 30.